cap-js/docs/node.js/cds-serve.md

 The HTTP method `PATCH` is meant for partial modification of an _existing resource_.
-`PUT`, on the other hand, is meant for ensuring a resource exists That is, if it doesn't yet exists, it gets created.
+`PUT`, on the other hand, is meant for ensuring a resource exists , that is, if it doesn't yet exists, it gets created.
 If it does exist, it gets updated to reflect the request's content.

 This content, however, may be incomplete.